Public Communication of Science & Technology: A Brief Introduction to Resources

 - Slovic, Paul.
 1987.
 Perception of Risk.
 Science 236 (17 April):280-285.

-Anyone interested in the field should consult the two scholarly journals that focus on public communication of science and technology, Public Understanding of Science and Science Communication, perhaps by reading through the tables of contents of recent volumes and finding articles of interest.
+The scholarly literature in this field is widespread.
+Anyone interested in the field should begin by consulting the scholarly journals that focus on public communication of science and technology, perhaps by reading through the tables of contents of recent volumes and finding articles of interest.
+I’m on the editorial advisory boards of four of them: Public Understanding of Science (I was editor in 1998-2003), Science Communication, International Journal of Science Education, Part B: Communication and Public Engagement, and the open-access journal JCOM: Journal of Science Communication.

 In addition, the social media world is now full of science communication discussions, both practical and academic.
 Personally, I follow the Twitter hashtag #scicomm, but I’m not the most adept social media user — other hashtags may be more useful for your interests.
 I also follow a daily aggregation, the #SciComm Daily.